ColinShaw/cpp-path-planning-project/README.md

 simplicity of the control flow.
 There really is not a lot of value in abstracting aspects of this project other than organization.
 What I did do was clean up the initial code given to us, remove aspects that were unused or unnecessay, and adhere to a clean style for what I added.

-I did, of course, pull out the types to `structs.h` so that they were a more clear reference.
+Between starting the project and finishing the project, I have tried out a variety of different organizations, but it is a size of project where some of the abstractions, like pulling minimum jerk functionality into a separate class, mostly serves oganizationally to reduce file size, and doesn't really help the readability and maintainability of the project.
+It simply makes it easier to find the aspects of the code that you don't know where it is or how it relates.
+That said, I consciously chose to develop it as a large single file project.
+Meh.
+It works.